teddywaweru/Robart_github_conn/markdowns/intro.md

 ### Github API Data Collector

-This application is intended as a Test Proect submission for application at Robart GmbH.
+This application is intended as a Test Project submission for application at Robart GmbH.

 This application captures data from the Github API & presents it to the user.
 The data captured includes:
 - User profile details